JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Who_will_come_to_Phoenicia.md

 But the nature of the God of the religion of the spirit can be known only through revelation.

 Revelation may come via many different pathways.
 One feature it always must have is that it is recognizable by faith, and by faith alone.
 Revelation is never authoritarian in its own right.
 How can it be?
-For “God has decreed the sovereignty of the material and mortal will and that decree is absolute.” ([UB 5:6.8](/en/The_Urantia_Book/5#p6_8))
+For “God has decreed the sovereignty of the material and mortal will and that decree is absolute.” (<a id="a63_305"></a>[UB 5:6.8](/en/The_Urantia_Book/5#p6_8))

 Thus the authority of true revelation, hence the religion of the spirit, derives from the free will choice of the individual—and its acceptance is purely through the faith of that individual.